PhD candidate, Geography, University of Wisconsin-Madison

 BA, Political Science, Haverford College, 2006

-Critical and feminist geographies; the commons; commoning; property; social reproduction; legal geography; affordable housing; critical pedagogy; social movements and activism
+Urban geography; feminist theory; social reproduction; the commons; property; affordable housing; legal geographies; critical pedagogy; social movements and activism

 My current research develops a political framework for critical geographies of urban vacancy through an examination of contested 'vacant' properties in Philadelphia.
-Drawing on over twelve months of fieldwork - including participatory action methods, critical cartography, archival and legal research, and qualitative interviews - this work challenges normative framings of urban vacancy.
+Drawing on over twelve months of fieldwork this work challenges normative conceptualizations of urban vacancy.
 I offer an alternative framework that considers vacant properties as doing critical work, rather than existing as empty or stable spaces.
 They reflect the violent processes that produce them - including uneven development and racialized segregation - but also reveal the limits to these processes; limits that offer analytical openings beyond normative notions of law, private property, and urban development.

 My previous research explored the struggles involved in the ongoing development and management of material and immaterial commons.
 Specifically, I considered the multiple and uneven ways that people understand and interact with shared resources across space and over time.
 I examined this "differential commoning" in manufactured housing (also known as mobile homes or trailers) communities in New Hampshire and Wisconsin, where residents formed shared-equity cooperatives in response to the precarity of their housing.

 Lecturer.
 "Geography of Wisconsin" (Geog 342).
 Department of Geography, University of Wisconsin-Madison.
 Summer 2019.